 It takes a couple of months for a newborn kitten to become independent of his mother and ready to come home with you.
-You should be able to visit the cat breeder during this time, pick out your favorite little kitty and watch as he starts to explore his surroundings and find his instincts.
+You should be able to visit the cat breeder during this time, pick out your favorite little kitty and watch as he starts to explore his surroundings, and find his instincts.
 Prepare to be overwhelmed by cuteness watching this tiny predator stalk and pounce on his little brothers and sisters!
 This is the time when kittens begin to map out their immediate environment and become curious about the world.
 Expect them to find their way into the tiniest spaces and make sure your home is a safe environment for adventure!

 Save for: Vaccines and medical expenses

-To keep your kitty safe from diseases, worms, fleas and such, you’ll need to afford a few one-time medical expenses.
+To keep your kitty safe from diseases, worms, fleas, and such, you’ll need to afford a few one-time medical expenses.
 Your vet will tell you everything you need to know, but you’ll have to be prepared for the bill.
 Except to pay around $500 in total.
 Microchip identification is another $70.
-You’ll also have to get a municipal pet licence which should cost about $15 per year.
+You’ll also have to get a municipal pet license which should cost about $15 per year.

 From 8 to 12 weeks:

-This is the time for learning such classic kitty-cat skills as chasing one’s own tail, climbing everything in sight (including you!) and chasing little moving things such as balls of string.
+This is the time for learning such classic kitty-cat skills as chasing one’s own tail, climbing everything in sight (including you!), and chasing little moving things such as balls of string.
 Get a safe laser pointer from a pet store to shine around the floor for endless chasing fun!
 Just like human children, kittens love games of “hide and seek” and exploring the spaces under furniture.
 Play with your kitten during this time to form a strong attachment that will last a lifetime!

 Save for: Collar, bowls, litter box, bed, etc.

-This stuff shouldn’t be too expensive, unless you’re an Egyptian queen who needs her kitten to sleep on embroidered silk pillows and wear jewel-encrusted collars… about $200 should get you all you need in this department.
+This stuff shouldn’t be too expensive unless you’re an Egyptian queen who needs her kitten to sleep on embroidered silk pillows and wear jewel-encrusted collars… about $200 should get you all you need in this department.
 If you’ve got some extra, consider purchasing a cat habitat with various parts to scratch, climb and squeeze through.